getodk/docs/docs/central-upgrade.rst

      grep DB_HOST .env

-   If you get nothing back, you are using the default database.
-If ``DB_HOST`` is set to anything else, you are using a custom database server.
+   If you get nothing back or there's nothing after the ``=``, you are using the default database.
+If ``DB_HOST`` is set to any value, you are using a custom database server.

 #. **Upgrade your database** according to your database type.